cds-snc/claim-tax-benefits-documentation/pages/_en/research.md

 Our generative research indicated that lack of confidence acts as a barrier to filing and accessing benefits, and that free, in-person assistance offered at tax clinics helps tax filers overcome that barrier.

-Physically getting to in-person assistance can be an insurmountable barrier to tax filing for some, while adding a layer of complexity to the process for others.Travelling outside the home can be particularly difficult and time consuming to coordinate for tax filers with mobility-related disabilities, especially when the task is time sensitive.
-For others, distance or lack of transportation makes it difficult to get to free, in-person services.
+Physically getting to in-person assistance can be an insurmountable barrier to tax filing for some, while adding a layer of complexity to the process for others.
+Travelling outside the home can be particularly difficult and time consuming to coordinate for tax filers with mobility-related disabilities, especially when the task is time sensitive.
+For others, lack of transportation or time can make it difficult to get to free, in-person services.

 ***“We come to the clinic so that they can help you do everything – all the math... if the computer can do \[it automatically] then maybe there’s a chance we could do it at home and just stay at home.”***